Hiking the Lāʻie Ridge Trail on Oʻahu

 The upper Lāʻie Ridge Trail is one of the best places on Oʻahu to see a variety of different native Hawaiian plants.

-If you would like to learn more about identifying these and tons of other native plants around Hawaiʻi, check out my separate post below.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide